Sector Committee terms of reference

-1.5.1 The number, type and definition of performance categories, including those currently in existence and any changes necessary for the future;
+1.5.1 The number, type and definition of sectors, including those currently in existence and any changes necessary for the future;

-1.5.2 Monitoring of categories, to ensure that as far as possible funds included in a category comply with its definitions;
+1.5.2 Monitoring of sectors, to ensure that as far as possible funds included in a sector comply with its definitions;

-1.5.3 Allocation of new funds into the appropriate category;
+1.5.3 Allocation of new funds into the appropriate sector;

 1.5.4 The need to be able to identify groups of funds, which whilst meeting specific sector criteria, have additional similarities which investors or their advisers may legitimately wish to compare e.g. tracker funds, ethical funds;